PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-14 18:42:31
+Last updated: 2024-04-14 18:43:05
-Random Quote: Any man who steps between a father and his vengeance asks for death.  -  Rickard Karstark
+Random Quote: We've discussed this, mornings are for coffee and contemplation. - Jim Hopper